datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 `@part1`
 Lesson Goal: Establish principles to follow for all projects.

+A project is a directory that contains project files.

-The modularity principle is especially important.
+The modularity principle is especially important for projects.

 Modularity makes code easier to
 - organize,